Appleseed/learn/docs/Portal/developer/index.rst

   .. image:: ../images/Module_to_appleseed.jpg

-  \*Usual Scenarios for your module to Fail to load. **All dependent dlls are not added to your bin directory**.
+ * Usual Scenarios for your module to Fail to load.

+    - All dependent dlls are not added to your bin directory
-  The location of your ascx file in your install script was incorrect.
-Web.config changes are not transferred from your project web.config to your appleseed portal web.config
+    - The location of your ascx file in your install script was incorrect.
+    - Web.config changes are not transferred from your project web.config to your appleseed portal web.config

   .. image:: ../images/Module_to_appleseed_final.jpg